mgussekloo/laravel-facet-filter/README.md

 ### Frontend example

-You'll have to build the frontend yourself.
-Here's an example of how this may work.
+You'll have to build the frontend yourself, this is just an example.
+You're responsible for setting the correct GET-parameter when a user toggles a facet option.
-Each facet has a getOptions() method that returns all the possible options for that particular facet.

-In order to select a facet, send the correct GET-param, e.g. "?filter[main-color][0]=green" back.
+This example uses Laravel Livewire's wire:model directive.

 ``` html
 @php